How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 His arrival produced immediate, measurable gains: Inter Miami’s social following jumped by millions within days, and MLS and club engagement set records across platforms.[1][2

 Cignetti represents a similar arbitrage.
 He was not hired in a bidding war with the sport’s richest programs.
-Indiana hired Cignetti and his entire system for a mid-market salary precisely because most Power Five programs dismissed him based on where he had been working.
+Indiana hired Cignetti and his entire system for a mid-market salary precisely because most Power Five programs had ignored him because of where he had been working.
 That is, despite a long record of winning at IUP, Elon, and James Madison.

 The university wasn’t overpaying for a celebrity.
 It was acquiring a proven CEO of program transformation at a fraction of the premium price.